top of page

 IN MEMORIAM: Professor Alfred Avril

 Professor Alfred Avril was a master of Haitian machete fencing, having trained in the art form since childhood.
 He taught generations of students from all over Haiti and the world.
-He is the subject of the award-winning documentary short film Papa Machete.
+He is the subject of the award-winning documentary film Papa Machete.
 When he was not teaching fencing, he farmed his land on the wooded slopes of Cap Rouge, just outside of Jacmel.
-Professor Avril passed away on December 1st, 2014.
+Professor Avril passed into the world of the ancestors on December 1st, 2014.
 We consider him still with us in spirit.

 Roland Avril

-Roland is Professor Alfred Avril's chosen successor, and a master of Haitian machete fencing in his own right.
+Roland is Professor Alfred Avril's youngest son and chosen successor.
 He has trained intensely with his father since early childhood.
 More recently, he has spearheaded our effort to explore the functional applications of his father's techniques in collaboration with students of other global combat styles.
-When he is not teaching fencing, he drives a motorcycle taxi in Jacmel.
-He is featured in the documentary short Papa Machete.
+He is a devoted father who drives a motorcycle taxi in Jacmel when he is not teaching fencing.
+He is featured in the documentary film Papa Machete.

 Jean-Paul Avril